Pradip-Karmakar/Flutter/weather_fortune/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Clone and run steps

-- clone repo to your local system
-- open using andriod studio (make sure flutter is installed)
-- you need [Open weather](https://openweathermap.org/api) API key to run app.
-- generate your API key by siging up in Open Weather.
-- replace your API key in lib/services/weather.dart file on line 4.
-- that's all you ready to run the application.